Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Introduction

 Recent technological developments have advanced the generative artificial intelligence (AI) models, such as GPT-*, Gemini, Claude, and Llama~\cite{OpenAI2023GPT4TR, team2023gemini, Claude3, llama3}, thus aggressively blurring the lines between human and AI capabilities.
 How often can state-of-the-art (SOTA) LLMs fool human evaluators, i.e.,~passing the Turing test?
 Can human evaluators correctly predict the origins of encountered content (human vs. machine), safeguarding against the potential misuse of LLMs?

-Several studies have explored whether humans can distinguish between content generated by a human vs. a machine.
+Several studies have explored whether humans can distinguish between content generated by a human vs.\ a machine.
 Unsurprisingly, the findings depend in part on the capability of generative models.
-Early studies probing the outputs of less advanced AI models found that human evaluators could indeed detect the difference~\cite{van-der-lee-etal-2019-best}.
-However, in studies using LLMs like GPT-3.5-turbo, human evaluators are frequently close to random chance~\cite{guo-etal-2023-hc3, jimpei2023creative, liam2023reakfake, chein2024human, wang2024m4gtbench}, particularly for laymen who are not frequent users of LLMs.
+Early studies testing less advanced AI models found that human evaluators could indeed detect the difference~\cite{van-der-lee-etal-2019-best}.
+However, in studies using LLMs like GPT-3.5-turbo, human evaluators are frequently close to random chance~\cite{guo-etal-2023-hc3, jimpei2023creative, liam2023reakfake, chein2024human, wang2024m4gtbench}, particularly for sporadic users of LLMs.

 While covering different domains, e.g.,\ academic paper abstracts, Wikipedia paragraphs, question-answering responses~\cite{wang-etal-2024-m4, wang2024m4gtbench}, news and review comments~\cite{chein2024human}, most studies focused on GPT-3.5-turbo and English texts (see \tabref{tab:human-mgt-detection-survey}).
 Generally, fewer than 300 examples were evaluated by experts (LLM researchers or frequent users) in such studies.